 As you can see, the time of day you choose to send your cold sales emails has a direct impact on the email open rates.

 It’s important to remember, however, that what is the right time for one audience, might be the wrong time for the other.

-So a good practice is to have a case by case approach, test different times and optimize for the optimal open rate and response rate.
+So a good practice is to have a case by case approach, test different times, and analyze the results using tools like Google Analytics to optimize your sales email for the optimal open rate and response rate.